-- 5.1.1 Make a best effort to conduct an initial screen of each Enrollee's needs, within ninety (90) Days of the effective date of Enrollment for all new Enrollees, including subsequent attempts if the initial attempt to contact the Enrollee is unsuccessful.
-(42 CFR § 438.208(b)(3)) - 5.1.2 Utilize appropriate assessment tools and Health Care Professionals in assessing a Member's physical and Behavioral Health care needs. - 5.1.2.1 Inform other Managed Care Organizations the results of a Member's assessments to prevent duplication of those activities and to ensure transition of care requirements in accordance with 42 CFR § 438.208(b)(4). - 5.1.3 Develop Programmatic-Level Policies and Procedures for Care Coordination and Case Management services. - 5.1.4 As specified in 42 CFR § 438.208(c)(1)-(3), use Care Coordination and Case Management as a continuous process for: - 5.1.4.1 The assessment of a Member's physical health, Behavioral Health and social support service and assistance needs, - 5.1.4.2 Identification of persons who need LTSS services or persons with special health care needs, - 5.1.4.3 The Plan must annually provide, for Department approval, its procedures related to contacting and assessing the needs for LTSS services or other special health care needs - 5.1.4.4 The identification of physical health services, Behavioral Health Services, LTSS, special needs and other social support services and assistance necessary to meet identified needs, and
+- 5.1.1 Make a best effort to conduct an initial screen of each Member's needs, within ninety (90) days of the effective date of Enrollment for all new Members, including subsequent attempts if the initial attempt to contact the Member is unsuccessful.
+(42 CFR § 438.208(b)(3)) - 5.1.2 Utilize appropriate assessment tools and Health Care Professionals in assessing a Member's physical and Behavioral Health care needs. - 5.1.2.1 Inform other Managed Care Organizations the results of a Member's assessments should a Member transition to a different Medicaid Managed Care program, to prevent duplication of those activities and to ensure transition of care requirements in accordance with 42 CFR § 438.208(b)(4). - 5.1.3 Develop Programmatic-Level Policies and Procedures for Care Coordination and Case Management services. - 5.1.4 As specified in 42 CFR § 438.208(c), use Care Coordination and Case Management as a continuous process for: - 5.1.4.1 The assessment of a Member's physical health, Behavioral Health and social support service and assistance needs. - 5.1.4.2 Identification of persons who need LTSS services or persons with special health care needs. - 5.1.4.3 The development of a Plan which must be provided annually, for Department approval, to include the Contractor's procedures related to contacting and assessing the needs for LTSS services or other special health care needs. - 5.1.4.3.1 Ensure the plan be developed in accordance with any applicable state quality assurance and utilization review standards. - 5.1.4.3.2 Ensure the treatment or service plan be reviewed and revised upon reassessment of functional need, at least every twelve (12) months, or when the Member's circumstances or needs change significantly, or at the request of the Member.

-- 5.1.4.5 The assurance of timely access to and provision, coordination and monitoring of the identified services associated with physical health, Behavioral Health, LTSS, special needs, and social support services and assistance to help the member maintain or improve his or her health status including coordinating access to services not covered by the plan. - 5.1.5 Provide the Member with information on how to contact their designated Case Manager or entity.
+- 5.1.4.4 The identification of physical health services, Behavioral Health Services, LTSS, special needs and other social support services and assistance necessary to meet identified needs. - 5.1.4.4.1 The Contractor shall ensure that those Members with Special Health Care Needs who need a course of treatment or regular care monitoring will have direct access to a specialist as appropriate for the Member's condition and identified needs.
+(See 42 CFR 438.208(c)(4)) - 5.1.4.5 The assurance of timely access to and provision, coordination and monitoring of the identified services associated with physical health, Behavioral Health, LTSS, special needs, and social support services and assistance to help the member maintain or improve his or her health status including coordinating access to services not covered by the plan. - 5.1.5 Provide the Member with information on how to contact their designated Case Manager or entity.
 (See 42 CFR § 438.208(b)(1)) - 5.2 Member Risk Stratification Requirements